MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## PSExec

-Some native unix commands shell out to run something (like ssh) and use the bash built-in `exec` to spawn a new process that replaces the current one.
-This fails when PowerShell is the default shell as `exec` is not a valid command.
-This is affecting some known scripts like `copy-ssh-id` or some subcommands of AzCLI.
+Some native Unix commands shell out to run something (like ssh) and use the `bash` built-in command `exec` to spawn a new process that replaces the current one.
+By default, `exec` is not a valid command in PowerShell.
+This is affecting some known scripts like `copy-ssh-id` and some subcommands of AzCLI.

-This feature adds a new `Switch-Process` cmdlet aliased to `exec`.
+The `PSExec` experimental feature adds a new `Switch-Process` cmdlet aliased to `exec`.
 The cmdlet calls `execv()` function to provide similar behavior as POSIX shells.

-This is not intended to have parity with the `exec` built-in function in POSIX shells (like how file descriptors are handled), but should cover most cases.
+The `PSExec` experimental feature must be enabled for this cmdlet to be available.
 This cmdlet is only available for non-Windows systems.

 ## PSImplicitRemotingBatching